Opportunities for Involvement

 The role of a Class Representative is to represent their class in the Parent Organization and to serve as a conduit for information from the POSC to parents regarding certain school-wide activities.

 Class Representatives are asked to attend Parent Organization meetings on a regular basis and to report back to their classes as to the work of the Parent Organization.
-In addition, the Class Representatives are charged with encouraging volunteers from their respective classes to carry out the very important work of the Parent Organization and the school, such as coordinating parent participation in festivals, fundraising events (such as the annual Bazaar and Gala), workshops and work parties as well as sharing information through e-mail communication, phone trees, and meetings.
-Finally, Class Representatives are encouraged to solicit ideas from their classes and bring those to Parent Organization meetings.
+In addition, the Class Representatives are charged with encouraging volunteers from their respective classes to carry out the very important work of the Parent Organization and the school, such as coordinating parent participation in festivals, fundraising events (such as the annual Bazaar and Gala), workshops and work parties, as well as sharing information through e-mail communication, phone trees, and meetings.
+Finally, Class Representatives are encouraged to solicit ideas from their classes and bring them to Parent Organization meetings.

 The role of Class Parent is to support the Class Teacher as a communicator and coordinator of parent involvement in the class.
 The Class Parent is the communication link between the Class Teacher and parents of the class.